 - 42% of respondents also believe personal productivity is a top concern amongst remote employees

-- When asked about technology tools for remote workers:
+- When asked about remote work tools and technology:

 - Over 80% of respondents ranked productivity tools as most important

 - Nearly 75% selected remote conferencing tools as their top pick

 - Over 70% selected live chat tools as essential

 - Software/Services industry professionals made up the largest category of survey respondents